 The trip will be varied - take worse clothes (spoiler: there will be a trip to the abandoned quarries) and better clothes (for elegant restaurants).
 Most of the attractions are available all year round, but the brightest emotions you will experience if you go on a trip in the warm season.

 Unusual sights south of Moscow: quarries, Slavic temples, ancient Chinese city

-3 days itinerary by Marina Voronchikhina - - Car, 1 Hotel
+3 days itinerary by Marina Voronchikhina - Arts and Creativity, Active Leisure, Unobvious locations - Car, 1 Hotel

 Day 1: The biggest shoe, a bison house and fun on an abandoned farm.

 On the first day we will visit several curious places near Moscow: the creative park "Space of Love" in Domodedovo, a bison nursery and an art space on the site of an abandoned farm.
 We will have dinner and spend the night in Tula.